jkoubs/flash-Jetson-Orin-Nano/README.md

 When using external drives with SDK Manager, make sure they support fast sustained I/O. Otherwise, downloads or flashing may freeze with no clear error.

+5. During `Step 03` of the SDK Manager process (after selecting JetPack components), you’ll be prompted to choose where to install the OS on the Jetson.
+In the `Storage Device` dropdown, make sure to select `NVMe` as the target.

-5. Flash Ubuntu 22.04 to the 512GB NVMe, setting up the default user and password during the pre-install step and choose the `USB` or `Ethernet` connection.
+6. **Flash Ubuntu 22.04** to the 512GB NVMe, setting up the default user and password during the pre-install step and choose the `USB` or `Ethernet` connection.
 No need to set proxy.

 <div align="center">
   <img src="doc/flash.png" alt="base" width="800"/>